-Decreases the power consumption of the lamp by up to 70%.
+Decreases the power consumption of the lamp by up to 30%.

 It takes some time to initiate this function.
 Make sure the projector has been turned on for more than 4 minutes.

-If the projector is resumed by using the Smart Restart feature, this function can be executed immediately.
+If the projector is resumed by using the 24.
+Smart Restart feature, this function can be executed immediately.
+After 30 minutes of continuous use in D.Eco mode, the projector will revert to Normal mode for 5 minutes before switching back to D.Eco mode.